JefGrailet/WISE/Dataset/README.md

 * **.ips file:** lists all IPs that were discovered during pre-scanning along their associated data (i.e., IP dictionary).
 Special IPs (e.g. IPs which appeared at different hop counts) are also annotated with additional details.
-* **.subnets file:** lists, in order, all the subnets that were inferred along their responsive interfaces.
+* **.subnets file:** lists all the subnets that were inferred along with their responsive interfaces, ordered w.r.t. their prefix IP (i.e. _smaller_ prefix IPs first).
 * **.txt file:** gives the details about how the measurement went, i.e., it gives the detailed amount of probes used by each phase along the time they took for completion.
 * **VP.txt:** gives the PlanetLab node (the **v**antage **p**oint) used to measure the AS on that